chieffancypants/angular-loading-bar/README.md

 The service is responsible for the presentation of the loading bar.
 It injects the loading bar into the DOM, adjusts the width whenever `set()` is called, and `complete()`s the whole show by removing the loading bar from the DOM.

 ## Service API (advanced usage)
-If you wish to use the loading bar without the interceptor, you can do that as well.
+Under normal circumstances you won't need to use this.
+However, if you wish to use the loading bar without the interceptor, you can do that as well.
 Simply include the loading bar service as a dependency instead of the interceptor in your angular module:

 ```js
 angular.module('myApp', ['cfpLoadingBar'])